a-sumo/hyperstep/README.md

 The main advantage is that the user would compose in a semantically rich and intuitive space(3D world) populated by intuitive objects (entities) rather than a space of buttons, knobs and MIDI files.

-However, this approach imposes the setup of a simulation environment and the refinement algorithms that recover semantically relevant physical properties from sounds.
+However, this approach imposes the setup of a simulation environment and the refinement of algorithms that recover semantically relevant physical properties from sounds.

 The former is something I'm currently working on.